Distribution-sensitive Information Retention for Accurate Binary Neural Network: Acknowledgement

 \section{Acknowledgement}

-This work was supported by the National Natural Science Foundation of China (62022009, 61872021), Beijing Nova Program of Science and Technology (Z191100001119050), and State Key Lab of Software Development Environment (SKLSDE-2020ZX-06).
+This work was supported by The National Key Research and Development Plan of China (2020AAA0103503), National Natural Science Foundation of China (62022009 and 61872021), Beijing Nova Program of Science and Technology (Z191100001119050), and the Academic Excellence Foundation of BUAA for PhD Students.

 { }